asgeirn/version/README.md

 So I've advocated a strategy where the version number is taken from the Git log, but a release (or build) number is automatically added.

-The gist of it is like this:
+The gist of it looks like this:

     git log --oneline | nl -nln | perl -lne 'if (/^(\d+).*Version (\d+\.\d+\.\d+)/) { print "$2-$1"; exit; }'